kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 multiple clusters and deploying applications across them, projects like Open Cluster Management (OCM), Karmada, Clusternet, and Fleet Manager have emerged.
-This document introduces a proposal for a new universal inventory cluster API.
+This document introduces a proposal for a new universal ClusterProfile API.
 The objective is to establish a shared interface for cluster inventory, defining a standard for status reporting while allowing for multiple implementations.